valentina-b/book-my-wedding-wish/README.md

 Once the font, colour palette and images were selected, I've focused on the design of the elements.
 I wanted the app to look professional and presentable but at the same harmonious and balanced.

 Since my goal was to achieve a mix of modern and traditional look, the elements such as buttons, input fields, present cards, icons, etc. are with slightly rounded or sharp edges.
-The shadows are light and often barely noticable.
+The shadows are light and often barely noticeable.
 Visual identity in general is heavily relying on a combination of pastel colours with their darker shades and elegant font style.
-There are no additional decorations appart from the simple lines that help out with breaking down the sections for easier information grasping.
+There are no additional decorations apart from the simple lines that help out with breaking down the sections for easier information grasping.

 All the icons were also custom-made by me to fit the concept best - except for the social media icons.